Azure/aks-engine/docs/design/get-logs.md

   - container runtime journal
   - etcd journal
   - test DNS resolution
   - test metadata endpoint response

 ## Implementation

-Just like `rotate-cert`, this new command would SSH into each cluster hosts (linux and/or windows) and execute a “collect-logs” script.
+Just like `rotate-cert`, this new command would SSH into each cluster hosts (Linux and/or Windows) and execute a “collect-logs” script.
 Additionally, we will have to write a small function that downloads a tar/zip that contains the files produced by the log collection script (SCP).

 Because this would be expected to work on an air-gapped environment, we should either: